- Loss of appetite

 - Fever becomes very high or does not go away

-Herpangina is a viral illness in which ulcers and sores (lesions) form inside the mouth, and there is a sore throat and fever.
+Herpangina is a viral illness that involves ulcers and sores (lesions) inside the mouth, a sore throat, and fever.

-The number of cases of herpangina is unknown, but it is a common childhood infection.
-It is most often seen in children ages 3 - 10, but it can occur in any age group.
-Cases of herpangina at school or in the neighborhood increase the chances that your child will develop the illness.
+Herpangina is a common childhood infection.
+It is most often seen in children ages 3 to 10, but it can occur in any age group.

-The ulcers usually have a white to whitish-gray base and a red border.
+The ulcers most often have a white to whitish-gray base and a red border.
 They may be very painful.
-Generally, there are only a few sores.
+In most cases, there are only a few sores.

 The symptoms are treated as necessary: